Tamako-Tech/Tamako-Docs/docs/api/Chat Bot.md

 ---

 # Get the Authorisation Keys
-You can Utilise Our Chatbot API but for that you will need to Request Authorisation Key and ID For That, simply sign up on this [Website](https://appcenter.theskyfallen.com/) and create an app
+You can utilise Tamako Chat API as a part of free Skyfallen Developer Suite.
+The use of the API is free, but you need to get authorisation keys that prevent spamming and attacks.
+The process is quite simple, go to [Skyfallen Developer Center](https://devcenter.theskyfallen.com/), login / sign up, complete your profile and send it for validation.
+When we think you are a real person, your account will be approved and you will get access to app creation.
+From that point, just make an app and enable Tamako API for it.
+This will give you your keys.

-# Get Cakes
+# Send A Message

 Endpoint is
 https://api.tamako.tech/api/chat